 Cowen led Tulane through the most trying period of its history when, in August 2005, Hurricane Katrina devastated the city of New Orleans, flooding 70 percent of Tulane’s uptown campus and all the buildings of its downtown health sciences campus.
 Tulane’s faculty, staff and students were dispersed around the country for an entire semester.
 Under Cowen’s leadership, the campus was repaired and in December 2005, the Board of Tulane approved his Renewal Plan, a sweeping effort that strengthened and focused the university’s academic mission while strategically addressing its current and future operations in the post-Katrina era.
 A remarkable 87 percent of Tulane undergraduate students returned for classes in January 2006, just months after the storm.

 In response to Katrina, Cowen was appointed to the city’s Bring New Orleans Back Commission and charged with leading a committee to reform and rebuild the city’s failing public school system.
 Cowen has devoted his days and nights to these monumental tasks and has had impressive results.
-As part of this effort, Tulane chartered a K-12 school in New Orleans and created the Cowen Institute for Public Education Initiatives to support the transformation of public education in New Orleans; Cowen currently chairs the Institute’s Board of Advisors.
-In addition, Cowen serves as the chair of the Posse Foundation’s New Orleans Advisory Board.
+As part of this effort, Tulane chartered a K-12 school in New Orleans and created the Cowen Institute for Public Education Initiatives, which was subsequently renamed the Cowen Institute, to support the transformation of public education in New Orleans; Cowen currently chairs the Institute’s Board of Advisors.
 Cowen has also served as a commissioner of the New Orleans Redevelopment Authority, which played a major role in the rebuilding of Orleans Parish in the aftermath of Hurricane Katrina, and served as chair of the Southeast Regional Airport Authority as well as commissioner of the New Orleans Public Belt Railroad.

 Cowen was co-founder of the Fleur-de-lis Ambassadors program, a group of New Orleans civic leaders who, in the aftermath of the storm, spread the message nationwide that post-Katrina New Orleans was an economically viable, livable city with a recovery plan in progress.
 The Ambassadors also actively sought support for the recovery of New Orleans from businesses and philanthropic organizations around the country.

-Cowen has held leadership positions in national academic and professional associations, including the American Council on Education, the National Association of Independent Colleges and Universities, the NCAA, Conference-USA, the National Merit Scholarship Corporation and the Council of Higher Education Accreditation (CHEA).
-He currently serves as a member of the Knight Commission on Intercollegiate Athletics, an overseer of TIAA (formerly TIAA-CREF) as well as a trustee of the University of Notre Dame, Case Western Reserve University, the New Orleans Museum of Art, and the Weatherhead and Marcus Foundations, respectively.
+Cowen has held leadership positions in many national academic and professional associations, including the American Council on Education, the National Association of Independent Colleges and Universities, the NCAA, Conference-USA, the National Merit Scholarship Corporation and the Council of Higher Education Accreditation (CHEA).
+He is a former member of the Knight Commission on Intercollegiate Athletics, a former chair of the Posse Foundation’s New Orleans Advisory Board and member of the Posse National Board, and a former overseer of TIAA.
+Cowen currently serves as a trustee of Case Western Reserve University, the Mt.
+Sinai Health Care Foundation, the Mandel Foundation, the Weatherhead Foundation, and is a Hesburgh Trustee of the University of Notre Dame.

-Prior to coming to Tulane, Cowen was at Case Western Reserve University for 23 years as a professor, including 14 years as dean of the Weatherhead School of Management and the Weatherhead Professor of Management.
+Prior to coming to Tulane, Cowen was at Case Western Reserve University for 23 years, including 14 years as dean of the Weatherhead School of Management and the Weatherhead Professor of Management.
 During this time period he served as president of the American Assembly of Collegiate Schools of Business.
-He is the author of five books and more than 100 academic and professional articles, essays and reviews.
-His most recent book, The Inevitable City: The Resurgence of New Orleans and the Future of Urban America, was published in June 2014.
+He is the author of six books and more than 100 academic and professional articles, essays and reviews.
+His most recent book, Winnebagos on Wednesdays: How Visionary Leadership Can Transform Higher Education, was published by Princeton University Press in February 2018.
+He also is the author of The Inevitable City: The Resurgence of New Orleans and the Future of Urban America.

 Cowen received his bachelor’s degree from the University of Connecticut in 1968.
 After serving a three-year term in the U.S. Army as an infantry officer from 1968-1971, he went back to school and received masters and doctoral degrees in business administration from the George Washington University.